RodrigoMattosoSilveira/ng-rdx-mat-spring-task-old/README.md

   * [Angular-CLI](https://angular.io/cli) - A command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell;
   * [Angular Material](https://material.angular.io/) - Material Design components for Angular;
   * [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) - Maven plugin to support frontend development, leveraging Node.js, while decoupling it from the backend;
+  * [git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency;
+  * [GitHub](https://github.com/) -A development platform inspired by the way you work; you can host and review code, manage projects, and build software alongside 50 million developers.
   * [Heroku](https://www.heroku.com/) - Platform as a service based on a managed container system, with integrated data services and a powerful ecosystem, for deploying and running modern apps;
   * [Material UI]() - Material Design components for React;
   * [Maven](https://maven.apache.org/) - A software project management and comprehension tool;